plinscho/ft_linear_regresion/README.md

     cost function / error = estimated price - predicted price

-We can try and give funci some values:
+We can try and give y some values:

     km = 100000
     real price € = 5000